-This cider glazed chicken tops a crisp Panzanella salad with apples and fennel for a quick weeknight dinner!
+This cider glazed grilled chicken tops a crisp Panzanella salad with apples and fennel for a quick weeknight dinner!

 Sonoma Cider provided samples for use in this blog post; thoughts and options are my own.